top of page

 Think about it: If hard work was really the measure of success, then wouldn't sweatshop workers and fieldcrop pickers across the globe would have the best lives?

-Many overfunctioners learned early on that “My value is based in my usefulness"
+Many overfunctioners learned early on in life that,“My value is based in my usefulness."

 However running your life at max capacity all the time means you’re one unfortunate incident or one sick day away from collapse.